-Anneke Sools is Assistant Professor at the department of Psychology, Health and Technology at the University of Twente (Enschede, The Netherlands).
+Anneke Sools is Associate Professor at the department of Psychology, Health and Technology at the University of Twente (Enschede, The Netherlands).
 She is also Program Director of the Storylab (research group with expertise in narrative psychology, health, and technology connected to the University of Twente).
 Sools is the recipient of the 2018 Early Career Award from AERA (American Educational Research Association) Narrative SIG (Special Interest Group).

 UT Research Information System

 - Advanced Research Methods for Psychology, Health and Technology (Msc)

 - Supervision of Bachelor theses

 - Coordination Master Track PHT

 - Lecturer qualitative research in Module 7 (BSc)